Sled prosthesis on both sides - Advantages and Disadvantages of a simultaneous operation

 Rehabilitation after bilateral sled prosthesis surgery places special demands on patients.
 Since both knees are affected simultaneously, significant mobility restrictions can occur in the first weeks after surgery.
 Muscle weakness is present on both sides, requiring more intensive physiotherapeutic care.
 In addition, home adjustments, such as the use of walking aids or grab bars in the bathroom, are essential for patient safety.
 Nevertheless, this type of surgery also offers advantages: both knees regenerate in parallel, allowing for a more natural adaptation of movement.
 Patients also undergo a single rehabilitation phase, rather than having to manage two separate rehabilitation periods.
 Many patients report a faster return to normal activities after intensive but well-structured rehabilitation.

-Limited mobility in the initial phase Since both knees are operated on simultaneously, mobility may be significantly limited immediately after surgery, making everyday life temporarily more difficult.
-This means that patients often rely on walking aids for longer than after a unilateral operation.
+Reduced mobility in the early phase Since both knees were operated on simultaneously, mobility can be more severely limited immediately after the surgery, which temporarily makes daily life more difficult.
+This means that patients are often dependent on walking aids longer than after a unilateral operation.

 Conclusion: Considering bilateral sled prosthesis is worthwhile!